micnews/deku-tab-control/README.md

 Set initial active tab index

 ### removeOnHide
 If set to true, only the active tab content will be rendered.
+Defaults to show/hide with css.